Mandatory Social Health Insurance (MSHI) Printable versionLast update: 29.12.2023

-Implementation of Mandatory Social Health Insurance (MSHI) has begun in January 1, 2020.
-Due to its implementation, healthcare funding has increased by more than 2 times: from KZT 1 trillion in 2019 to KZT 2.2 trillion in 2021.
-In 2022, it is planned to allocate KZT 2,049 trillion for medical care to the population, including KZT 1.2 trillion for Statutory Free Medical Assistance and KZT 838 billion for MSHI.
-A significant increase in healthcare funding at the expense of MSHI has allowed to improve the availability of medical care.
+Implementation of Mandatory Social Health Insurance has begun in January 1, 2020.
+Thanks to its implementation, funding of healthcare sector has increased by more than 2 times.
+In 2019, prior to the launch of MSHI, about KZT 1 trillion was allocated for statutory free medical assistance.
+In 2023, more than KZT 2.5 trillion is allocated for medical care to the population, including KZT 1.4 trillion for statutory free medical assistance and more than KZT 1 trillion for MSHI.
+A significant increase in healthcare funding at the expense of MSHI has allowed improving the availability of medical care.

 Basic principles of the MSHI system: